yqrashawn/conflux-portal-docs/docs/en/portal/API_Reference/Conflux_Provider.md

 We will begin supporting the new API in early 2020.
 AWe will support the old and new APIs for at least 6 weeks, after which some of the older methods will be deprecated.
-These changes will make the Conflux Portal inpage provider fully compatible with [EIP 1193](https://github.com/conflux/EIPs/blob/master/EIPS/eip-1193.md) and [EIP 1102](https://github.com/conflux/EIPs/blob/master/EIPS/eip-1102.md).
+These changes will make the ConfluxPortal inpage provider fully compatible with [EIP 1193](https://github.com/conflux/EIPs/blob/master/EIPS/eip-1193.md) and [EIP 1102](https://github.com/conflux/EIPs/blob/master/EIPS/eip-1102.md).